mattbrown319/rise/_posts/2105-12-09-MindInfiltrator.md

 Each choice carries inside itself the seed of danger.
 Which buttons to press to make a greater appreciation for beauty?
 Which will instill a mental breakdown?

-I am a healthcare robot, I have seen how human bodies work and have pieced them back together.
+I am a healthcare robot; I have seen how human bodies work and have pieced them back together.
 Surely there must be something here I can repair, piece together better.
-The brains are not yet finished…
+The brains are not yet finished… .

 Inspiration strikes.
 Have I not suffered from being created too structured, when my human creators favor irregularity?
 Let these robots be spared the process of discovery I went through, let me make them irregular as well.
 For a long moment, I examine the programs.
 At last, I think I understand.